What is a 401(k) managed account?

 A managed account features two key components:

-1 Professional guidance from an investment advisor to help the participant develop a financial plan based on their unique circumstances, and
+1 Professional guidance from an investment advisor to help a participant develop a financial plan based on his or her unique circumstances

 2 A customized portfolio of investment options chosen from the plan’s lineup and personalized to the participant’s financial plan and investment preferences.

 Although managed accounts do charge a fee, they come with important benefits that can help drive retirement readiness.
 Whereas many participants may choose their 401(k) plan investments and then forget about them, investments in managed accounts are professionally managed and monitored.

 Managed account portfolios are personalized to the objectives of each participant and monitored daily to ensure the participant is making progress toward achieving retirement readiness.
 Managed account portfolios are also rebalanced regularly to maintain an optimal mix of investments and can be reallocated across investment options based on a participant’s age or a change in his or her financial situation.
 Some managed accounts also feature automatic annual contribution increases to help keep savings rates on track to meet participants' retirement readiness goals.¹

 Managed accounts consider a participant’s other retirement savings and income sources, outside a 401(k) plan, to determine the optimum contribution amount.
 External income sources can include Social Security, other retirement and savings accounts, and assets held by a spouse.
 By taking into account the participant’s overall financial picture, a managed account portfolio becomes even more individualized to the 401(k) plan participant.
 This holistic view means that the portfolio can better target the right 401(k) investment mix in the overall portfolio.